futurice/backend-best-practices/README.md

 elastic_search_status: WARN Too few entries in index A.
 ```

-In addition to status lines, a status page can have non-status keys.
+In addition to the status lines, a status page can have non-status keys.
 For example, those can be showing some metrics (that may or may not be monitored).
 The additional keys must be prefixed with the subsystem name.

 ```
 status: OK